 In the Context of Automation What is a Robot

 If we talk in the context of automation what is a robot process automation.
-RPA is a software technology that makes it easy to build, deploy, and manage software robots that emulate human actions interacting with digital systems and software.
+RPA is a software technology which is used in building, using and managing software robots that imitate human actions interacting with digital systems and software.

 This article traces the definition of a robot, its types and how robots work, its importance, and the difference between automation and robot for further information.